sduffy826/FinchBot/readme.md

 <li>Time - Common issue on any software project; software can always be improved; but time is limited, eventually you have to settle with 'doing your best' in the time allotted.
 This task project was no different :)</li>
 </ol>

 ## Disclaimer
 Like any coding project, it's never 100%; it can always be improved.
 Given that project is due and future 'finch' developement won't yield much value (I don't own a finch) I am stopping the 'finch' specific code.
 I may continue on the 'general/utility' code, but my finch game has reached it's 10th and final frame :)

-# Some design notes on movement
-The philosphy is to have a stack that represents the target position you want to get to.
-We also have a list that keeps track of the robot positions.
-The last element in the list reflects the current robot position.
-Pseudo is:
-  - ATTEMPTS = 0
-  - DIRECTION2TRY = LEFT
-  - while stack of target
-    - pull TARGET off stack
-    - get CURRENTPOS (last item in robot positions)
-    - calculate movements to get from CURRENTPOS to TARGET, it returns a list of movements to make
-    - CONTINUEMOVEMENTS <-- True
-    - ATTEMPTS ++
-    - while movements to make and CONTINUEMOVEMENTS
-      - make movement
-      - if failed making movement
-        - CONTINUEMOVEMENTS <- False
-        - if failed because brushing against up against obstacle
-          - backup, turn a little away from obstacle
-        - elseIf obstacle straight ahead of you
-          - try position 1/2 your width in direction of DIRECTION2TRY if you are at wall there or outside boundry DIRECTION2TRY <- !DIRECTION2TRY
-      - log your current position
-    - if CONTINUEMOVMENTS == False:
-      - push TARGET back on stack
-      - if ATTEMPTS >= SOMETHRESHOLD (maybe (2*obstacleWidth/(.5 robotWidth)))
-          FAILED, tried every combination
-    - else
-      - ATTEMPTS = 0

 # Code